brennanbrown/WriteClub/about.md

 ### About the Founder

 If you'd like to learn a little more about the founder, Kenneth, you can view [him and his work here](https://brennanbrown.ca), he also has [several books available on Amazon](https://amazon.ca/stores/Brennan-Kenneth-Brown/author/B0DQTPYKHD).
-He has no involvement with Write Club at this time.